Best Pumpkin Muffins Recipe (Gluten Free + High Protein)

 Author:

-These easy high protein pumpkin muffins are soft, fluffy, and full of cozy fall flavor.
-Made with wholesome ingredients like almond flour, canned pumpkin, and vanilla protein powder, they’re gluten-free, dairy-free, and perfect for breakfast, snacks, or meal prep.
+These easy high-protein pumpkin muffins are soft, fluffy, and full of cozy fall flavor.
+Made in one bowl with wholesome ingredients like almond flour, canned pumpkin, and vanilla protein powder, they’re gluten-free, dairy-free, naturally sweetened, and free of refined sugar or flour.
+Kid-friendly, freezer-friendly, and perfect for breakfast, snacks, or meal prep.

 Ingredients